-- Spread the mixture over the batter in the springfrom and sprinkle with the slivered almonds.
+- Spread the mixture over the batter in the springform and sprinkle with the slivered almonds.
 Bake for about 25-30 minutes or until the batter is cooked through and the almonds are golden.

 - Leave the cake in the springform for about 15 minutes, then carefully remove and let cool completely on a wire rack.

-- In a small saucepan bring half of the water to a boil.
-Whisk the rest of the water with the pudding powder, sugar and vanilla sugar until there are no more clumps.
-When the water boils, take it off the heat, whisk in the pudding powder mixture, place on the hob again and bring it to a boil again while whisking continuously.
+- Make the filling in the meantime.
+In a small saucepan bring half of the water to a boil.
+Whisk the rest of the water with the cornstarch, sugar, and vanilla extract until there are no more clumps.

-- Peel and grate the apples and mix them with the lemon juice.
-Give them to the cold pudding and fold in.
+- Remove from the heat and leave to cool completely.
+Peel and grate the apples and mix them with the lemon juice.
+Add them to the cold cornstarch mixture and fold in.
+Taste and add more vanilla extract if you find it necessary.
 Pour the mixture over the cold cake.

-- Whisk the cream with the cream stabilizer until stiff and spread it over the cake.
-Place in the refrigerator for at least 3 hours or until the pudding is set.
-You could sprinkle it with some cinnamon just before serving, if you wish.
+- Place in the refrigerator for at least 3 hours or until the filling is set.

 - Sprinkle lightly with cinnamon just before serving.